How Jeff Ogden landed a top marketing job

 You’re here undoubtedly here to learn more about how you can duplicate the approach I used.

 For even more detailed information on these approaches, please visit Get Back to Work Faster.
-This site and the book of the same name is a project I did with Jill Konrath of Selling to Big Companies.

 Before we share our keys, let’s first talk about how the world of job search has changed.
 Job searching and sales have a lot in common.
 Job search is just sales where you are the product.
 So job seekers need to study the world of sales.